ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 //res12: scala.collection.immutable.Map[Boolean,List[Int]] = HashMap(false -> List(34, 33, 56, 56, 32, 20), true -> List(1, 2))
 ```

-A partition, for a boolean condition applied to a collection, all those members of the collection that meet the same are grouped on the left side of the tuple and those that do not fulfill on the right part.
+In a **partition**, all members of the collection that meet a boolean condition are grouped on the left side of the tuple and those that do not fulfill, on the right side.

 ```scala
 def partition(p: (A) ⇒ Boolean): (List[A], List[A])
 ```

-Let's see the next example about a list of integers that we want to divide in 2 groups.
-The elements > 15 and the rest.
+Let's see the next example about a list of integers that we want to divide into **the integers > 15** and **the rest**.
-Remember that first will go all elements that satisfy the conditions and then the other groups those element that don't
+Integers that satisfy the conditions are grouped at the left side and the rest at the right side.
 ```scala
 val numberList: List[Int] = List(1,3,4,5,8,20,28,14,12)
 numberList.partition(_>15) //res12: (List[Int], List[Int]) = (List(20, 28),List(1, 3, 4, 5, 8, 14, 12))